-This paper documents significantly steeper declines in nondurable expenditures in the UK compared to the US, in spite of income paths being similar.
-Several possible causes are explored, including different employment paths, housing ownership and expenses, levels and paths of health status, number of household members, and out-of -pocket medical expenditures.
-Among all the potential explanations considered, those relating to healthcare - differences in levels and age paths in medical expenses and medical expenditure risk - can fully account for the steeper declines in nondurable consumption in the UK compared to the US.
+In this paper we document significantly steeper declines in nondurable expenditures in the UK compared to the US, in spite of income paths being similar.
+We explore several possible causes, including different employment paths, housing ownership and expenses, levels and paths of health status, number of household members, and out-of-pocket medical expenditures.
+Among all the potential explanations considered, we find that those to do with healthcare - differences in levels and age paths in medical expenses and medical expenditure risk - can fully account for the steeper declines in nondurable consumption in the UK compared to the US.